kofoworola-e/DSS/Clustering/README.md

 ### **Popular Clustering Algorithms**

 1. **K-Means Clustering**:
-   - **Concept**: Divides data into `K` clusters by iteratively assigning data points to the nearest cluster center and updating the centers.
+   - **Concept**: Divides data into `K` clusters by iteratively assigning data points to the nearest cluster centre and updating the centres.
    - **Use Case**: Effective for large datasets where the number of clusters is known or can be estimated.

 2. **Agglomerative Hierarchical Clustering**: